gyulanemeth/bluefox.email/aws-concepts/aws-iam-permissions.md

 The AWS IAM Access Analyzer provides policy evaluation capabilities, or you can use the AWS CLI command `aws iam get-policy` combined with `get-policy-version` to review policy contents.
 The IAM console also provides visual tools for examining permissions.

-### What's the difference between explicit and implicit denies?

-An explicit deny is a statement in a policy with "Effect": "Deny", which always overrides any allows.
-An implicit deny occurs by default when there is no matching allow statement.
-Explicit denies are useful when you need to ensure certain actions cannot be performed regardless of other attached policies.

 ### How do I troubleshoot permission issues?

 The AWS CloudTrail service logs all API calls with details about the request, including the identity, the action requested, and whether it was allowed or denied.
 The IAM console includes a policy simulator to test policies before applying them.